florianakos/file-monitor-service/README.md

 # File monitoring service

-This repo was created to demonstrate a project which aims to create a service that can accept files, store them and apply compression automatically by specifying a location that is monitored for new arrivals.
-For this purpose a web frontend was created that lets clients update files, check event logs and request email notifications as well.
+This repository hold a small project which implements a service that can monitor and compress files in a folder.
+For this purpose a web frontend was created that lets clients upload files , check event logs and request email notifications as well.

-The project was set up to use a Dockerfile to define how a container image should be built, and Ansible to do the actual step of deployment to remote hosts.
-Below is an overview of the architecture whih was used for development and testing.
+The project was set up in a way that it can be deployed via Ansible, which uses the Dockerfile in the repo to build the container image used to run the service on as many hosts as needed.
+Below is an overview of the architecture which was used for development and testing.

 ![Ansible & Docker overview](static_files/overview.png)

-## Setup process
+## Ansible setup process

-Ideally this is meant to be cloned to an Ansible Master node, which controls some Ansible Hosts.
-Since Ansible uses SSH-based communication, there is no need to set up any software in advance.
-To install Ansible on the master host (assuming its Ubuntu/Debian based):
+Follow these steps to install Ansible on the master host (assuming its Ubuntu/Debian based):

 ```bash
 $ sudo apt update